jwilhoite/jwilhoite.github.io/research.md

 <details class="abstract">
   <summary>Abstract</summary>
   <div class="body">
     <p>This paper evaluates whether Indonesia’s Industrial Estates program raises firm productivity and local welfare.
-I assemble a firm–year panel for 1992–2014 by linking the establishment date of all 70 estates in the Industrial Estates program to Indonesia’s Annual Manufacturing Survey (plants ≥20 workers).
-Establishment of an estate raises treated firms’ labor productivity by 12.4% and output by about 10%.
-Higher capital stocks with little change in employment and wages at treated firms is consistent with agglomeration-driven capital deepening.
-At the district level, night-light intensity and firm entry rise in treated districts, suggesting local welfare gains from the program.</p>
+I assemble a firm–year panel for 1992–2014 by linking the establishment date of all 70 estates in the Industrial Estates program to firm data from Indonesia’s Annual Manufacturing Survey.
+Establishment of an estate raises treated firms’ labor productivity by 12.4% and output by 10.1%.
+Higher capital stocks accompanied by little change in employment at treated firms suggest agglomeration-driven capital deepening.
+At the district level, night-light intensity rises in treated districts, suggesting local welfare gains from the program.</p>
   </div>
 </details>